The Stevia Plant

 Stevia is the world's only natural sweetener with no calories, no carbohydrates and no glycemic index!

 It is the most healthy and natural alternative to sugar and artificial sweeteners such as aspartame and sucralose.
 Stevia is a plant where a number of very sweet steviol glycosides occur in the leaves, of which stevioside and rebaudioside A are the most important.

 The stevia leaf is 15 to 20 times sweeter than sugar and the steviol glycosides extracted from the leaf are about 100 to 480 times sweeter than sugar.

 Growing potential in the natural food market

-Stevia is the No. 1 sweetener in Japan and accounts for more than 50% of the market share with an estimated size of 3 billion yen per year.
-Today Stevia is used by billions of people from Paraguay and Brazil to Japan, Korea, China, Taiwan, Australia, New Zealand, Switzerland, France, Malaysia, the USA, Canada and of course the Netherlands and Belgium.
-Stevia is on the verge of filling an important high potential as a sweetener in the growing natural food market.
+Stevia is the number 1 sweetener in Japan and accounts for more than 50% of the market share with an estimated size of 3 billion yen per year.
+Today, Stevia is used by billions of people from Paraguay and Brazil to Japan, Korea, China, Taiwan, Australia, New Zealand, Switzerland, France, Malaysia, the US, Canada and of course the Netherlands and Belgium.
+Stevia is about to fulfill an important potential as a sweetener in the growing natural food market.
 Stevia leaves are also known for their excellent properties such as skin tightening, in addition to their use as anti-oral bacterial, reduction of hypertension, digestive properties and cardio-strengthening properties.

 A number of key figures